Advanced Core Web Vitals: LCP, INP, CDN & Real User Monitoring

 CDN Strategies for Core Web Vitals

 Content Delivery Networks (CDNs) are essential for optimizing Core Web Vitals, particularly LCP.
-A well-configured CDN can improve TTFB from 500-1000ms down to 50-150ms by:
+CDNs can turn a 1.5-second TTFB into 80ms just by serving from a nearby edge location.
+The math is simple:

-- Caching: Cached resources load instantly, eliminating network time entirely
+- Caching: Cached resources load instantly, eliminating server processing and network time entirely

 Essential CDN Configuration